 2. BOOST HAPPY HORMONES –

 Yoga and exercise stimulate the release of serotonin, the hormone responsible for feelings of happiness.
-Maintaining your practice during the Holidays helps offset ‘seasonal depression.’
+Continuing yoga during the Holidays helps offset ‘seasonal depression.’
 (UV light promotes serotonin activity, so when there is less sunlight, there is less serotonin naturally available.)
 Vinyasa or ashtanga practices at a moderate pace are recommended.

 3. FIND STABILITY –

-The longer your ‘To Do’ list, the more agitated our nervous system usually is, as we generally multi-task in order to maximize time.
-This keeps us on perpetual ‘go go go’ mode, meaning cortisol (stress hormone) levels are high and most of our energy is in our head.
+The longer your ‘To Do’ list, the more agitated our nervous system.
+This is especially true when we multi-task to maximize time.
+This keeps us on perpetual ‘go go go’ mode.
+As result, cortisol (stress hormone) levels are high and most of our energy is in our head.
 Yoga provides the opportunity to connect, stabilize and ground ourselves.
 Standing poses are great for this.

 4. INCREASE IMMUNE FUNCTION –